LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Rows Per Page**: Max rows to display per page.
 Capped for performance.
 - **Visible Column Limit**: Max columns to display at a time.
 Capped for performance.

+## Google Sheets Importers

+Google Sheets Importers allow you to import data with a single click from any Google Sheet that is accessible via a shared link.

+### Creating Importers

+1. **Create a new importer**
+   - Right-click in the Project window and navigate to:
+     `Create -> Scriptable Sheets -> Google Sheets Importer`
+   - Alternatively, use Scriptable Sheets to create new importers.
+   - Ensure each Google Sheets Importer is in an Editor only folder.

+2. **Assign an Object type**
+   - Assign the `MonoScript` associated with the desired Scriptable Object.
+   - For non-ScriptableObject types you can enter the full type name such as `UnityEngine.GameObject` for Prefabs.
+   - This links the importer to the correct Object type.

+3. **Enter the Google Sheet details**
+   - Enter the "Sheet ID" found in your Google Sheets URL: `https://docs.google.com/spreadsheets/d/SHEET_ID`
+   - Enter the "Sheet Name" found in your Google Sheet.
+This is **case-sensitive**, so ensure accuracy.
+   - Ensure your Google Sheet's share settings are set to **"Anyone with the link"**.

+4. **Repeat** for each Google Sheet you want to import, updating the "Sheet ID" and "Sheet Name" as necessary.

+### Assigning Importers

+1. Open **Scriptable Sheets Settings**.
+2. Scroll down to **Google Sheets Importers**.
+3. Click **Scan** to automatically detect and assign the importers.

+### Importing Data

+1. Ensure you have pre-created enough Scriptable Objects
+   - Scriptable Sheets will **not** create new Scriptable Objects during import.
+   - Make sure you have the correct number of Scriptable Objects to match the rows in your Google Sheet.

+2. Select a Scriptable Object type in Scriptable Sheets that has an importer assigned.

+3. If the Google Sheet has headers ensure you enabled "Headers" under [Data Transfer Settings](#data-transfer-settings).

+4. Click the `Import CSV from Google Sheets` button on the toolbar.
+   - CSV import settings will be used with double quotes as the wrap option.

 # Paste Pad

 Paste Pad is a lightweight text editor for Unity and included as part of Scriptable Sheets.
 You can open a new Paste Pad directly from the Scriptable Sheets Toolbar.
 You can have as many Paste Pad windows open as you'd like.
 Paste Pads do NOT persist across sessions.
 Use Paste Pad to hold various strings either copied from Scriptable Sheets or elsewhere.
 This text can be edited and pasted into a Scriptable Sheets table, row, column, or cell.
 All data in Scriptable Sheets can be exported as a string, making Paste Pad a powerful tool for quick edits.